-Below, we have listed out the 10 most common furnace problems and advice for how to repair and fix future problems.
+Below are the 10 most common furnace problems.
+Read on for advice on how to repair and fix future furnace problems.

 When the cool fall and winter weather arrive, hundreds of people call Portland furnace repair experts because of a problem with their heating system.
 Whether it’s a commercial or residential setting, the same basic problems plague furnaces.
 By knowing what the most common furnace problems are, you can take proactive measures to prevent them.

 - Lack of maintenance: You fail to schedule annual furnace maintenance and inspections that could prevent unexpected problems and breakdowns.
 These routine inspections can help the appliance run more efficiently and reliably.